voicegain/platform/ANNOUNCE.md

+### Maintenance release 1.103.1 is scheduled for 5/16/2024 between 4pm and 5pm CDT

+New or changed functionality in the Transcribe App:
+* BE-2143: (TA) Show Recompute option also if status Error under certain conditions

+Changes related to Integrity of Processing (fixes):
+* BE-2163: Fix - Incorrect nginx routing for auth-svc from admin app

+All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
+If nothing is reported in the specific category then it means there were no such relevant changes in this release.

 ### Minor release 1.103.0 is scheduled for 5/7/2024 between 9:30pm and 11:30pm CDT

 **Key changes related to the core APIs**